kdave/btrfsmaintenance/README.md

 and verifies the checksums.
 It's not mandatory, but may point out problems with faulty hardware early as it touches data that might not be in use and bit rot.

-If there's a redundancy of data/metadata, ie. the *DUP* or *RAID1/5/6* profiles, scrub is able to repair the data automatically if there's a good copy available.
+If there's a redundancy of data/metadata, i.e. the *DUP* or *RAID1/5/6* profiles, scrub is able to repair the data automatically if there's a good copy available.

-__Impact when active:__ Intense read operations take place and may slow down or block other filesystem activies, possibly only for short periods.
+__Impact when active:__ Intense read operations take place and may slow down or block other filesystem activities, possibly only for short periods.

 __Tuning:__